KnapMartin/STM32-FDCAN-CMSIS2-Example/README.md

-# STM32-FDCAN-CMSIS2-Example
+# Description
-STM32G4 example project using FDCAN with CMSIS OS2.
+A simple STM32G4 example of FDCAN used with CMSIS OS2.